nanodlp/docs/manual/code.md

 * Before / After layer
 * During cure time - run once cure starts
 * Shutdown - run before shutdown button presses
-* Shutter on / off - run if shutter enabled, consider possible gcodes will be send async, so it may cause issue for synchronization mechanisms
+* Shutter on / off - run if shutter enabled, consider possible GCodes will be send async, so it may cause issue for synchronization mechanisms

 There are other fields that only support JS, variable and math functionalities: